oslabs-beta/DockerNet/README.md

 ## Looking Ahead
 >### Roadmap
 > Here's a list of features currently being considered by the development team:
 >1.
-Updating Data Visualizion to include more robust container and network information
+Updating Data Visualization to include more robust container and network information
 >1.
-Updating Data Visualizion to provide same functionality as List Display
+Updating Data Visualization to provide the same functionality as List Display
 >1.
 Updating Main Display to include all Network/Container information in a single view
 >1.
 Incorporating Docker Desktop features such as starting and stopping containers

 ---
 ## Authors